-Reports state that event with the leverage restrictions, 70%-80% of retail forex traders lose money.
-The actual percentage depends on the broker to broker.
+Reports state that even with the leverage restrictions, 70%-80% of retail forex traders lose money.
+The actual percentage depends on broker to broker.

 This is mainly because of over-leveraging a position.
 Traders must avoid using more than 1:10 leverage on any forex trade.